Briscoe Cain: Committee assignments

-Cain supports a ban on Democrats being given committee chairmanships as long as the Republicans hold the majority of seats.

 Political positions

 Abortion

 Cain is ardently anti-abortion and authored an early version of Texas's six-week abortion ban, also known as the Texas Heartbeat Act.

 Cain has also targeted abortion funds in Texas and threatened them with criminal prosecution for their violations of Texas's pre–Roe v.
 Wade abortion statutes.
 On March 18, 2022, Cain sent cease-and-desist letters to every abortion fund in Texas, demanding that they immediately stop paying for abortions performed in Texas or face criminal prosecution.
-Abortion funds in Texas have refused to halt their activities in response to Cain’s letter, and Cain has promised to introduce legislation that will ensure that Texas abortion funds and their donors are prosecuted for each abortion that they have assisted or paid for in the state of Texas.
+Abortion funds in Texas have refused to halt their activities in response to Cain's letter, and Cain has promised to introduce legislation that will ensure that Texas abortion funds and their donors are prosecuted for each abortion that they have assisted or paid for in the state of Texas.

 COVID-19 pandemic

 During the COVID-19 pandemic, Cain defied Governor Greg Abbott's closure of businesses by getting a haircut.
+Cain also served as an attorney for Shelley Luther, the Dallas Salon owner who was jailed for opening her hair salon in violation of an order related to the COVID-19 pandemic.